ao5357/hawiducss/readme.md

  * ```<hr />``` embellishments
  * HTML5 basic layout
  * Zero file/image dependencies

-##Roadmap
-Hawidu CSS is an active project moving toward a 1.0 release that will include the best documentation of any CSS Framework, a testing suite, pasteins, Wordpress theme, and Drupal 7 theme.

 ##tl;dr
 Build your next project with Hawidu CSS and have a time-saving and *maintainable style base* that doesn't rely on [killing you](http://www.stubbornella.org/content/2011/04/28/our-best-practices-are-killing-us/) or [leaky abstractions](http://leaverou.me/2011/03/on-css-preprocessors/).